fcrozatier/f-stack/packages/functorial/README.md

 ## Usage

-Functorial is a low-level, framework-independent reactivity system.
+Functorial is a low-level, framework-independent reactivity system with zero-dependencies.
 You can use it directly but will have to implement common web mappings (attributes, listeners etc.) yourself.

 These common functorial mappings are provided in [Reflow](../reflow/README.md) which is the natural companion and recommended way to use Functorial.

 ### CDN

+The library's single `.js` file can be load directly from a CDN

 ```html
 <script type="importmap">